apache/carbondata/docs/datamap/bloomfilter-datamap-guide.md

 If the datamap does not prune blocklets well, you can try to increase the value of property `BLOOM_SIZE` and decrease the value of property `BLOOM_FPP`.

 ## Data Management With BloomFilter DataMap
 Data management with BloomFilter datamap has no difference with that on Lucene datamap.
-You can refer to the corresponding section in `CarbonData BloomFilter DataMap`.
+You can refer to the corresponding section in `CarbonData Lucene DataMap`.

 ## Useful Tips
-+ BloomFilter DataMap is suggested to create on the high cardinality columns.
++ BloomFilter DataMap is suggested to be created on the high cardinality columns.
-+ BloomFilter datamap requires that the query conditions on index columns are always simple `equal` or `in`, such as 'col1=XX', 'col1 in (XX, YY)'.
-Otherwise the queries cannot benefit from BloomFilter datamap.
+ Query conditions on these columns are always simple `equal` or `in`, such as 'col1=XX', 'col1 in (XX, YY)'.
-+ We can create multiple BloomFilter datamaps on one table, also we can create one BloomFilter datamap that contains multiple index columns.
- We do recommend the later behavior since the data loading and query performance will be better.
++ We can create multiple BloomFilter datamaps on one table, but we do recommend you to create one BloomFilter datamap that contains multiple index columns, because the data loading and query performance will be better.
 + `BLOOM_FPP` is only the expected number from user, the actually FPP may be worse.
  If the BloomFilter datamap does not work well, you can try to increase `BLOOM_SIZE` and decrease `BLOOM_FPP` at the same time.